 Products & Services

-We carry out lift analysis of all lifting phases.
-Our aim is to give you a clear view of movements, velocities and forces in crane/winch and load for different wave conditions.
+Lift analysis of movements, velocities and forces in crane/winch and load for various wave conditions.

 Cranemaster® shock absorbers and passive heave compensators enables significant improvements in operability and expansion of weather window for offshore lifting operations.
 The Cranemaster® units are robust, reliable and easy to use.
 The units are designed to reduce impacts in offshore lifts above sea level, through the splash zone and subsea, and they will reduce resonance effects in deep water lifting operations.